aunz/bikeshare/part2.md

 | Casual user : Temp | 12.4 |
 | Casual user : Humidity | -3.1 |

 So members, each degree increase in temperature (C), is associated with 9.2 hours increase in riding duration per day.
 However, for casual riders, it's 9.2 + 12.4 = 21.6 hours increase in riding duration.

-Linear regression is not the best to model temperature, as when it's too hot, no one wants to ride as well!
+Linear regression is not the best to model temperature, as when it's too hot, noone wants to ride as well!

 ![](graph/weather_temp_vs_dur_all.jpeg)